 - Work with your pastor to be prepared as a parish to make referrals and share resources (you don’t have to know it all, just pass along the info and care!)

-- Make Human Options with all four hotline numbers available in your parish (available through our office)
+- Make available local DV agency business cards with all four hotline numbers in your parish (available through our office)

 - Pamphlets, Books, and Support Group Material For Order